 I see the wisdom of the world’s religions and cultures from the lenses of what I consider to be God’s revealed Word.
 While respecting all religions and cultures, my knowledge and experience of God and Reality happened with my encounter with the person of Jesus of Nazareth.
 I believe that a healthy dialogue with other religions starts with honesty with, and authenticity of, one’s understanding of life and reality.
 There are truth-claims between religions that cannot be syncretized.
 That’s why I can’t be a syncretist even though I find it to be an easier way to avoid the challenges of a pluralistic world.
 Syncretists presume to be objective, outsider assessors of truth-claims based on a modernistic, meta-standard of truth.
 I do not buy into syncretism because it is another form of religious and cultural imperialism.

 I had the privilege of interacting with various religious leaders around the world.
 I learned that there are many elements in other cultures and religions that are in harmony with God’s revealed Word.
-Many of them can be transformed for the glory of God.
-As my friend from Regent College said: “Paul found this also when he communicated the Gospel to the Hellenistic world, taking the religious and cultural terms of the Greco-Roman world and filling them with Christian content.”

 UNDERSTANDING THE TAO IN THE LIGHT OF CHRIST

-In Christ, the Tao can be described and can be named as a human being who lived within space and time.
+In my own spiritual walk in Christ, the Tao can be described and can be named as a human being who lived within space and time.
 Human beings like me can relate with the Great Tao!
 But as the Tao that is beyond the Tao, the pre-incarnate Christ, the Second Person of the Eternal Holy Trinity, is beyond human comprehension, description and imagination.
 I can relate with the Incarnate Tao but at the same time, I must remain humble to bow down before the Infinite Tao who is beyond my finite comprehension and imagination.

 My love for Christ, while being faithful to God’s revealed Word, can be expressed beyond the Western constructs of Christianity.